Munch Museum

-History
+Buildings

-Original museum
+Original

 The original Munch Museum was situated at Tøyen in the Oslo borough of Gamle Oslo.
 Construction of the museum was financed from the profits generated by the Oslo municipal cinemas and opened its doors in 1963 to commemorate what would have been Munch's 100th birthday.
-Its collection consists of works and articles by Munch, which he donated to the municipality of Oslo upon his death, and additional works donated by his sister Inger Munch, as well as various other works obtained through trades of including duplicate prints.
+Its collection consists of works and articles by Munch, which he donated to the municipality of Oslo upon his death, and additional works donated by his sister Inger Munch, as well as various other works obtained through trades, including duplicate prints.

 The museum had in its permanent collection well over half of the artist's entire production of paintings and at least one copy of all his prints.
 This amounted to over 1,200 paintings, 18,000 prints, six sculptures, as well as 500 plates, 2,240 books, and various other items.
 The museum also contained educational and conservation sections, and has facilities for the performing arts.

 The museum structure was designed by architects Einar Myklebust and Gunnar Fougner.
 Myklebust also played an important role in the expansion and renovation of the museum in 1994 for the 50th anniversary of Munch's death.
-This site has also been the location of filming for an Olsenbanden-movie from 1984.
+This site was also the location of filming for an Olsenbanden-movie from 1984.

 The last exhibition of the museum while at Tøyen, Oslo was opened in May 2021, which lasted until 1 October.

-Current museum
+Current

 Previously, in 2008, the City of Oslo promoted an architectural competition for a new Munch Museum in the area of Bjørvika, a new urban development where the Oslo Opera House is also located.
 The competition was won in 2009 by Spanish architect Juan Herreros and his studio Herreros Arquitectos (now estudio Herreros).

 Before the local election in Oslo in 2011, the Oslo Progress Party decided that they would no longer support the project due to economic concerns.
 After the election, in December 2011, the Oslo City Council voted to end the project.
-Instead the council wanted to consider improving the current museum or moving the collection to Nasjonalgalleriet.
+Instead, the council wanted to consider improving the current museum or moving the collection to Nasjonalgalleriet.